Express Mole Checks

 Mole Mapping using FotoFinder and AI with Dr Bataille

-What to expect when you come for an Express Mole Check
+What to expect when you come for a mole check assisted by AI

 What if I have a concerning mole?